leafingio/monolithic-node-seed/README.md

 ## Configuration

 ### Features
-To enable or disable features go to config/features.config.js and change the variables When you start the API you will see the log that outputs enabled features
+To enable or disable features go to config/features.config.js and change the variables.
+When you start the API you will see the log that outputs enabled features

 ### Environment